eblasoft/documentation/docs/extensions/generic-filter/generic-filter.md

+<a href="https://www.eblasoft.com.tr/espocrm-extension-page/espocrm-ebla-generic-filter" target="_blank" id="ext-version"></a>

-> With features such as an additional global filter and a dropdown switch on the navbar,
+> With features such as an additional global filter and a dropdown switch on the navbar in EspoCRM,
 > you can easily filter records based on user's link items.
 > You can switch to different Project, Organisation, Team or whatever in one click.
 > New created entities will automatically link to the global selected filter.
 > User can easily switch it off on the fly from the drop-down.
+> Generic Filter is available in [Ebla Generic Filter](https://www.eblasoft.com.tr/espocrm-extension-page/espocrm-ebla-generic-filter).

 ---